Tekleab15/book-reservation-backend-training/README.md

 # Book Reservation Backend Training

 This project is a backend system for managing book reservations built with Node.js, Express, and MongoDB.
-It demonstrates robust application development—complete with authentication, API endpoints, and automated testing using Jest and GitHub Actions.
+It demonstrates robust application development complete with authentication, API endpoints, and automated testing using Jest and GitHub Actions.

 ## Key Features